asreview/asreview/docs/source/intro/datasets.rst

 library search <https://asreview.nl/blog/the-importance-of-abstracts/>`__ is performed for all studies related to a particular topic.

-It is possible to use your own dataset with unlabeled, partly labeled (where the labeled records are used for training a model for the unlabeled records), or fully labeled records (used for the Simulation mode).
+It is possible to use your own dataset with unlabeled, :ref:`partly labeled data <partly-labeled-data>` (where the labeled records are used for training a model for the unlabeled records), or fully labeled records (used for the Simulation mode).
 For testing and demonstrating ASReview (used for the Exploration mode), the software offers `Benchmark Datasets`_.
 Also, an extension with :doc:`Covid19 related